![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 "But not your black car."

-"Oh yes.
-Me and Shadow have done this several times."
+"Oh yeah!
+Me and Shadow have gone this way several times."

 "I don't feel like a hike today."